drnic/faa-nasr/README.md

 npm install -g topojson
 ```

-To download the latest NASR data set:
+To download the latest NASR data set, and convert NASR `.shp` Shapefiles into JSON:

 ```
 rake
 ```

+This command will only take the time to download the 80+ Mb NASR subscription data if you haven't already downloaded it into the current folder.